Martinsos/edlib/README.md

   include/
     edlib.h
   edlib.a
-helloWorld.c -> your program
+helloWorld.cpp -> your program
 ```

-Now you can compile it with `g++ helloWorld.c -o helloWorld -I edlib/include -L edlib -ledlib_static`.
+Now you can compile it with `c++ helloWorld.cpp -o helloWorld -I edlib/include -L edlib -ledlib_static`.

 ### Approach #3: Install edlib library on machine.
 Alternatively, you could avoid copying any Edlib files and instead install libraries by running `sudo make install` (check [Building](#building)).
-Now, all you have to do to compile your project is `g++ helloWorld.c -o helloWorld -ledlib`.
+Now, all you have to do to compile your project is `c++ helloWorld.cpp -o helloWorld -ledlib`.
 If you get error message like `cannot open shared object file: No such file or directory`, make sure that your linker includes path where edlib was installed.